nesevis/exhaust/docs/academic-influences.md

 The remaining influences are additive rather than structural:
 - Tjoa et al. shapes the CGS tuning pipeline (Section 5) but does not affect the core representation or reduction architecture.
-- Lei & Kacker and Kuhn et al. provide the coverage analysis layer (Section 4), which is an independent capability built on the same ChoiceTree infrastructure.
+- Bryce & Colbourn and Kuhn et al. provide the coverage analysis layer (Section 4), which is an independent capability built on the same ChoiceTree infrastructure.
 - Tseng (Section 8) provides the convergence guarantee for the block coordinate descent; Ghani et al. (Section 8) suggests a possible unification of the termination and fibred decomposition arguments into a single fibred induction principle.